 Rover P4 100 1962

-The Rover 90 and Rover 105 were replaced by the stronger 100 which was announced on october 24th 1959.
-The new but comparable 2,6 litre (160 cu in) IOE straight-6-motor was a shorter stroke version of the P5 3-litre-unit.
+The Rover 90 and Rover 105 were replaced by the stronger 100 which was announced on October 24th 1959.
+The new but comparable 2,6 litre (160 cu in) IOE straight-6-engine was a shorter stroke version of the P5 3-litre-unit.
 The 100 can reach a speed of 161 km/h.
-The interior was luxurious, with wood and leather accents on traditional English car-elements such as a bent “Sheperds Crook” hand brake lever.
+The interior was luxurious, with wood and leather accents on traditional English car elements such as a bent “Sheperds Crook” hand brake lever.
 A front seat bench or individual front seats can be ordered.
 A heater was part of the standard fitting.
-Like the smaller 80-version, the 100 was equipped with servo-controlled Girling disc brakes at the front, wherefore drum brakes remained in the back.
+Like the smaller 80-version, the 100 was equipped with servo controlled Girling disc brakes at the front, wherefore drum brakes remained in the back.
 Overdrive, only at the highest acceleration, was a standard assembly.

 The production ended in 1962, until then 16.521 were produced.

 The motor magazine that tested the 100 in 1960 recorded a top speed of 92,1 miles per hour (148,2 km/h), acceleration from 0-60 miles per hour (97 km/h) in 17,6 seconds and a fuel consumption of an imperial gallon at 23,9 miles per hour (11,8 l/ 100 km; 19,9 mpg – US).
 The test car was £ 1538 including tax.

 Besides the assortment of cars, there is also a collection of mopeds, motorcycles and old agricultural vehicles to be admired.More information